Theory and conceptual model

 Why are necessity theories and models simple?

-Necessary conditions theories are simple (parsimonious) because even a single factor can explain the outcome: if the necessary condition is absent, the outcome will be absent.
-This contrasts most sufficiency theories and models (e.g., as with structural equation models) where a many factors together predict the presence of the outcome.
+Necessary conditions theories are simple (parsimonious) because even a single factor can explain the absence of the outcome if the necessary condition is absent.
+This contrasts sufficiency theories and models (e.g., as with structural equation models) where a many factors together predict the presence of the outcome.

 Why are sufficiency theories and models complex?